-Namely, District heating Maintenance and Upgrade, in charge of the supply of heating and hot water in a district in City of Cluj, as well as in other parts of Romania, faces serious challenges due to the fact that in the last decade more than 50,000 apartments have disconnected from the system and switched to micro-heating units.* In order to preserve the district heating infrastructure, it was important to make the system more efficient by improving its maintenance and monitoring, which was the one of potential uses of Mihai Iepure’s project in the future and which could pave the way for modernization of district heating system.
-His main idea was conceived as a way to assist the citizens of Cluj-Napoca in managing their own district heating needs by helping them with an interactive overview of heating infrastructure.
+The District Heating Maintenance and Upgrade, in charge of the supply of heating and hot water in the City of Cluj, was in need of improvements.
+To preserve the district heating infrastructure, it was important to make the system more efficient by improving its maintenance and monitoring.
+The main idea was to assist the citizens of Cluj-Napoca in managing their own district heating by helping them with an interactive overview of heating infrastructure.

-“If we were to look at the GIS implementation in local administration in Cluj-Napoca, the second largest city in Romania, surpassed only by the capital city, Bucharest, there is not much to see.
-The institutions are not very happy to invest money in something they do not believe in.
+“If we were to look at the GIS implementation in local administration in Cluj-Napoca, the second largest city in Romania, there is not much to see.
+The institutions are not very eager to invest money in something they do not believe in.
 They see only the financial part of the investment, but not the results and benefits this new technology brings.
 The same thing goes with the Autonomous Administration for District Heating (AADH).
-At the moment, AADH does not use any kind of GIS, even though large amounts of money have been invested in the development, modernization and keeping up-to-date the public heating network in Cluj-Napoca.
-Having this in mind, I thought why not create an application for everybody to use to ease somehow the “relationship” between the AADH, as provider of service, and the population, as recipient.
+At the moment, AADH does not use any GIS, even though large amounts of money have been invested in the development, modernization and keeping up-to-date the public heating network in Cluj-Napoca.
+Having this in mind, I thought why not create an application for everybody to use to ease somehow the “relationship” between the AADH, as the provider of service, and the population”

-You can see the results of Mihai Iepure’s project, edited with the help of GIS Cloud’s Map Editor here.
+You can see the results of the project here.

-Mihai Iepure’s project resulted in an interactive web map which was easy to access and navigate by any of the Cluj-Napoca’s residents.
-Now they could easily find the data they needed by simply searching their building by street address in the application, zoom in and get info they needed.
-For example, if they had a failure of hot water or heating system they could find out which is the station they are connected to and know where to call.
+The project resulted in an interactive web map which was easy to access and navigate by any of the Cluj-Napocas residents.
+Now they could easily find the data they needed by simply searching their building by street address in the application, zoom in and get the info they needed.
+For example, if they had a failure of hot water or heating system, they could find out which is the station they are connected to and know who to call.

-This project has a potential to be further utilized for district heating monitoring and maintenance, because it could be used for an overview of infrastructure and technical parameters required for different types of operations – for example the number of blocks or flats assigned to a power plant, technical info such as working temperatures, pressures, fuel type, modernization date and also contact info in case of emergency.
+The project has a potential to be further utilized for district heating monitoring and maintenance.
+It could be used for an overview of infrastructure and technical parameters required for different types of operations – for example, the number of blocks or flats assigned to a power plant, technical info such as working temperatures, pressures, fuel type, modernization date and also contact info in case of emergency.

-With his project, Mihai Iepure highlighted the benefits of implementation and usage of cloud-based GIS technology, which are, in his own words:
+This project highlighted the benefits of implementation of cloud-based GIS technology, which are, in words of Mihai Iepure:

 - facilitating access to information of public interest for citizens or access to project’s data to clients